herzogmartin/CarND-MPC-Project/README.md

 ---

-## Purpose of the MPC
+## Purpose of the Project
-The model predictive controler has the purpose to drive a car around a track in a simulator.
+The model predictive controler has the purpose to drive a car's around a track in a simulator.
 The simulator provides the car position (x,y) and orientation.
 In addition the simulator provides a list of waypoints for the reference trajectory.
 All data is provided in a global coordinate system.